dazinator/Dazinator.Extensions.DependencyInjection/README.md

     {
         names.AddSingleton("A"); // AnimalService will be disposed for you when the named registry (singleton) is disposed if it implements `IDisposable` names.AddSingleton<BearService>("B"); // same as above
+        names.AddSingleton("C", sp=>new BearService()); // same as above
-        names.AddSingleton("D", new BearService(), registrationOwnsInstance: true); // you provided an instance, you must specify - default is false.
+        names.AddSingleton("D", new BearService()); // WON'T BE DISPOSED FOR YOU AS YOU OWN THIS INSTANCE' names.AddSingleton("D", new BearService(), registrationOwnsInstance: true); // you provided an instance, but you allow the named registry to own it.
+It will dispose of it for you.
     }

 ```